-The University of Mary Hardin-Baylor is an institution approved by the Texas Education Agency to offer provisional and professional level teacher certification.
-The certificate shows the area and/or level of specialization in which the recipient may teach.
-The area of specialization is determined by the teacher program chosen by the student.
-A student who completes an approved program must also make a satisfactory score on state licensing examinations required by the Division of Educator Certification and Standards of the Texas Education Agency (TEA).
-After completion of all certification requirements, the certifying student must make application for teacher certification.
-The recommendation for the teaching certificate is made to the Division of Educator Certification Agency (TEA) by the University.
+The University of Mary Hardin-Baylor Educator Preparation Program is approved by the state of Texas to offer educator certification.
+A student who completes an approved program must also make a satisfactory score on state licensing examinations required by the state.
+After completion of all certification requirements, the student must make application for teacher certification.
+If a student has satisfied all program requirements, the recommendation for the teaching certificate is made to the state certification system by the UMHB Certification Coordinator.

-Educator preparation is a cooperative effort throughout the university and involves other departments in some manner.
-The Educator Preparation, is coordinated through the Department of Education.
+Educator preparation is a cooperative effort across the university and involves other colleges and departments.
+All educator preparation is coordinated through the Department of Education.
+The university maintains a close relationship with the public schools.

-The purpose of the Department of Education, in conjunction with the Educator Preparation Cooperative, is to plan and implement the Educator Preparation in a Christian environment, which will lend itself to Christian teachings.
-This purpose not only adheres to but also extends beyond those regulations set forth by the Division of Educator Certification and Standards of the Texas Education Agency (TEA).
+The purpose of the Department of Education, in conjunction with the Educator Preparation Cooperative, is to plan and implement the Educator Preparation Program in a Christian environment.
+This purpose not only adheres to but also extends beyond those regulations set forth by the Texas Education Agency, the Texas Administrative Code and the Texas Education Code.

-Students planning to pursue certification through the Educator Preparation Program are encouraged to complete a degree plan early in their college career.
-A major advisor in the student's field of interest (secondary level, All-Level art, music, physical education, and Spanish) or an advisor in the Department of Education (for elementary level, middle level, and Interdisciplinary Studies majors) should be consulted for planning purposes.
+Students planning to pursue certification through the Educator Preparation Program are encouraged to select a degree plan early in their college career.
+A major advisor in the student's field of interest should be consulted for planning purposes.
 Students who plan their program early will be more likely to finish in a timely manner.